Using Lastmodified Date

 • Custom Header

-The system retrieves the last modified date from the response header of the webpage.
-This is the default option when creating a new Web Collection
+The system gets the last modified date from the webpage’s response header.
+This is the default option **when creating a new Web Collection.

 Meta